wish-eq/sds-final-project-voting/README.md

 ## 2. Set Up the Router

-1. Connect your notebook to the router via a LAN cable.
+1. Connect your notebook to the router (either wireless or wired).
 2. Open a web browser and navigate to `192.168.0.1`.
-(The IP address may vary; check your network settings for the correct address.)
+(The IP address may vary; check your network settings for the correct address.)s
 3. Use the following credentials to log in:
    - **Username:** `admin`
    - **Password:** `admin`